URA going places 2013 Article

 Though it’s hard to think in such academic terms when Nick, one of today’s instructors, vaults a rail with the fluidity of a ballerina.
 Not that he looks like a ballerina – in long hair, sweatpants, and a singlet that shows off his tribal tattoo, he seems more like a yoga teacher who moonlights in a rock band.
 I suddenly feel very uncool and less than athletic.

-Still, parkour is for everyone, Chi Ying explains.
+Jump right in Still, parkour is for everyone, Chi Ying explains.
 “It’s a real fit for our urban jungle, with one structure linking the other seamlessly.
 Parkour will allow Singaporeans to train wherever and whenever they are free, making it a good fit for the fast-paced lifestyle of our society.”

 The sport is pretty fast-paced itself.
 The class of six (including instructors) starts off with the aforementioned Spiderman crawls (great for developing core strength, says Nick), 20 pushups with a shout for each rep done, 20 crunches, and ‘the plank’, an isometric move like a frozen pushup, for well over a minute.
 That’s just the warm-up, and already I’m sweating just watching them.
 Yet, in a show of just how inclusive this community is, and how keen they are for participation, Chi Ying and the others constantly suggest the photographer and I join in.

 Luckily for everyone involved, I decline, not wanting to mar their class by tripping down eight steps before collapsing in a pile of twitching limbs.

 Instead, I watch Nick take two first-time students under his wing.
 One guy is a seasoned wushu martial artist, the other is into athletics.
 Perhaps that’s why they progress so quickly.